zakjan/cytoscape-mapbox-gl/README.md

 <img src="docs/screenshot@2x.jpg" alt="Screenshot" width="640" height="320">

 Compatible with Mapbox GL v1.13 or earlier.
-Compatibility with v2 is not guaranteed yet due to [license change](https://github.com/mapbox/mapbox-gl-js/issues/10162).
+Compatibility with v2 is not guaranteed due to [license change](https://github.com/mapbox/mapbox-gl-js/issues/10162).
+Compatibility with MapLibre fork is under consideration.

 Compatible with Cytoscape plugins: